camba1/gotemp/README.md

 - `.gitignore`: Files to be ignored by git
 - `docker-compose`: Compose file that controls the building of the different services and their dependencies
 - `go.mod and go.sum`: Go modules control
-- `main.go`: Not used for service yet
+- `main.go`: Not used for services yet
 - `Makefile`: shortcuts to common actions
 - `Readme.md`: Well... this file...